SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_analog_comparator/readme.md

     ![Figure: Comparator1_output](resources/readme/comparator1_output2.png)

 ### For Comparator-2:
-  - If Applied Non-inverting input supply >= Applied Inverting input supply, then the comparator output will be high, interrupt will hit & ULP_GPIO_1 will toggles unless comparator output is high.
-Also below debug prints will be observed.
-Observe the ULP_GPIO_1 status by using a logic analyzer.
+  - If the voltage at the non-inverting input is greater than or equal to the voltage at the inverting input, the comparator output will go high, triggering an interrupt.
+This will cause ULP_GPIO_1 on the Si917 board or ULP_GPIO_4 on the Si915 board to toggle, as long as the comparator output remains high.
+Additionally, the following debug prints will be observed.
+Use a logic analyzer to monitor the status of ULP_GPIO_1 on the Si917 board or ULP_GPIO_4 on the Si915 board.

     ![Figure: Comparator2_output](resources/readme/comparator2_output1.png)

-  - If Applied Non-inverting input supply < Applied Inverting input supply, then comparator output will be low, interrupt will not hit, ULP_GPIO_1 will not toggle and below debugs will be there on console.Observe the ULP_GPIO_1 status by using a logic analyzer.
+  - If the voltage at the non-inverting input is less than the voltage at the inverting input, the comparator output will be low, and no interrupt will be triggered.
+As a result, ULP_GPIO_1 on the Si917 board or ULP_GPIO_4 on the Si915 board will not toggle, and the following debug messages will appear on the console.
+Use a logic analyzer to monitor the status of ULP_GPIO_1 on the Si917 board or ULP_GPIO_4 on the Si915 board.

     ![Figure: Comparator2_output](resources/readme/comparator2_output2.png)